Leeds Student Medical and The Light Surgery Local Care Partnership

 Leeds Student Medical Practice and The Light LCP is one of three sites piloting the city-wide community mental health transformation.
 More about the transformation can be found on the Mindwell Leeds website.

-Using a 90-day learning cycle, a city-wide core community offer is currently being designed, and a ‘blueprint’ should be outputted by May 2022.
+Using a 90-day learning cycle, a city-wide core community offer is currently being designed, with a blueprint developed in May 2022.
 We will then personalise the blueprint, enhancing it to the needs of our local population.
-We will be testing the new model by July 2022.
+We will be testing the new model in July 2022.

-• By mapping the services and support available for people in their area, partners will understand where potential gaps are and where relationships would need to be built with organisations; as well as strengthening each other’s knowledge of how each other work, and where best to signpost people to.
-To do this, the working group are walking through anonymised case study based on characteristics of some of their patient population.
+• By mapping the services and support available for people in their area, partners will understand where potential gaps are and where relationships need to be built with organisations; as well as strengthening each other’s knowledge of how each works, and where best to signpost people.
+To do this, the working group are working through anonymised case studies based on characteristics of some of their patient population.

-Along with analysed GP data packs which are currently being created for the LCP, the working group will have a fuller picture of need and demand in their area to personalise and test this model out.
+Along with analysed GP data packs which are currently being created for the LCP, the working group will have a fuller picture of need and demand in their area to personalise and test out this model.

 Addictions

-We have formed an addiction working group to find out what matters to them, and understand support already available locally and nationwide.
+The LCP formed an addiction working group to find out what matters to the people affected, and understand support already available locally and nationwide.
 Using this knowledge base, the working group will then be able to identify gaps they could resolve or create an intervention process if required.
+We learned from accident and emergency data that students had a high attendance rate but rarely returned to the emergency ward as repeat users.
+The emergency ward is frequently used by residents with poor attendance rates compared to students, but scored high in repeat users.

 How to get involved